chloerwhitaker/zillow_regression_project/README.md

 ### Initial Questions

+    1. Does squarefootage impact home value?

+    2. Does the number of bedrooms add more value?

+    3. Does the number of bathrooms add more value?

-    - Why would a house cost more than another with the same physical features?
+    4. Why would a house cost more than another with the same physical features?
         - Do home values vary drastically by county?

-    - Does certain attributes have more value than other i.e. does more rooms directly impact value?
-        - does more bathrroms directly impact value?
-        - do rooms add more value than bathrooms?

-    - Does squarefootage impact home value?

 ### Data Dictionary
     A list of the variables in the dataframe and their meaning.